 Biggest Items that Impact Settlement for Arm Damage from Chicago Car Accident Lawsuits

-Surely, most personal injury victims are concerned primarily about what their settlement amount will be.
-To estimate that, they often look to other cases and settlements: their facts, parties, outcomes, etc. However, not everything should be taken over wholesale.
+Indeed, most personal injury victims are concerned primarily about their settlement amount.
+However, to estimate that, they often look to other cases and settlements: their facts, parties, outcomes, etc.

-Your arm injury case will turn on its own merits but these factors might impact settlement the most in car accident lawsuits so review them.
+Your arm injury case will turn on its own merits, but these factors might impact settlement the most in car accident lawsuits, including: